 The third, for release in 2021, is Don’t Look Up, a big budget cast in a satire about two astronomers who go on a media tour to warn the world about an impending impact that no-one else believes will happen.
 Most recent news snippets refer to a comet when it comes to this film, but Netflix originally said it was about an asteroid.
 Maybe Netflix PR were confused about the difference between an asteroid and a comet (I can help with that) or maybe the writers changed the script during lockdown?
 I did message Leonard DiCaprio to ask what was in his script, but didn’t get a reply.

 If I were to pick a handful of recommendations to watch from the full A to Z list, I would choose these:

-Start with the first ever impact movie The End of the World (1916); then watch the mini-series Salvation (2017/18) — a story which encompasses almost everything featured in all the other movies combined and undertakes relentless attempts of absolutely everything known to man to try and mitigate the impending disaster, as well as methods which have to be invented regardless of cost or consequence.
-For a realistic telling of what might happen before, during and after a massive impact, watch the docu-drama The Super Comet (2007), or for a lighthearted take of an impending asteroid disaster, watch the opening episode of Season 2 of The Onion News Network (2011).
-If you speak Japanese and want a giant creature to battle along with the incoming asteroid, watch Warning from Space (1956) and Gorath (1962).
-If you only have minutes to spare, watch the short film Hope (2016) or the comedy The Size of Texas (2011).
+Start with the first ever impact movie The End of the World (1916); then watch A Fire in the Sky (1978), the one that revived a lost genre and provided a more realistic story than all others up to that point.
+Then watch the mini-series Salvation (2017/18), a story which encompasses almost everything featured in all the other movies combined and undertakes relentless attempts of everything known to man to try and mitigate the impending disaster, as well as methods which must be invented regardless of cost or consequence.
+For a more realistic telling of what might happen before, during and after a massive impact, watch the docu-drama The Super Comet (2007).
+For a lighthearted take of an impending disaster, watch the opening episode of Season 2 of The Onion News Network (2011).
+If you speak Japanese and want a giant creature to battle with the incoming asteroid, watch Warning from Space (1956) and Gorath (1962).
+But if you only have literally a few minutes to spare, watch the short film Hope (2016) or the comedy The Size of Texas (2011).